-As of December 31, 2018, the Company has 50,000,000 shares of authorized common shares and 8,645,720 shares issued and outstanding, and 10,000,000 of authorized preferred shares, of which none were issued or outstanding.
+As of December 31, 2019, the Company has 50,000,000 shares of authorized common shares and 5,582,280 shares issued and outstanding, and 10,000,000 of authorized preferred shares, of which none were issued or outstanding.

-In September 2016, the Company entered into the Sales Agreement with Cowen pursuant to which the Company may offer and sell from time to time, up to an aggregate of \$25 million of shares of its common stock through Cowen, as sales agent, with initial sales limited to an aggregate of \$11.5 million.
-Pursuant to the Sales Agreement, Cowen may sell the shares of common stock by any method permitted by law deemed to be an "at the market" offering as defined in Rule 415 of the Securities Act, including, without limitation, sales made by means of ordinary brokers' transactions on The Nasdaq Capital Market or otherwise at market prices prevailing at the time of sale, in block transactions, or as otherwise directed by the Company.
-The Company pays Cowen compensation equal to 3.0% of the gross proceeds from the sales of common stock pursuant to the terms of the Sales Agreement.
-As of December 31, 2018, the Company has sold an aggregate of 690,247 shares of its common stock under this at the market offering resulting in aggregate net proceeds to the Company of approximately \$8.8 million, and gross proceeds of \$9.4 million.
-During the year ended December 31, 2018, the Company sold 318,236 shares of its common stock under this at the market offering resulting in aggregate net proceeds to the Company of approximately \$0.6 million, and gross proceeds of \$0.6 million.
+In September 2016, the Company entered into the Sales Agreement with Cowen pursuant to which the Company could offer and sell from time to time, up to an aggregate of \$25 million of shares of its common stock through Cowen, as sales agent, with initial sales limited to an aggregate of \$11.5 million.
+During the year ended December 31, 2018, the Company sold 15,912 shares of its common stock under this at the market offering resulting in aggregate net proceeds to the Company of approximately \$0.6 million, and gross proceeds of \$0.6 million.
 In connection with the October 2018 Public Offering, the Company terminated the at the market offering.